 Getting older is a privilege, but it comes with the necessity to stay physically, socially, and emotionally engaged to age in a healthy manner.
 The digital developments over the past few decades have changed how humanity remembers and preserves history.

-Organizations like Ancestry.com, Family Search, and DNA Weekly make recording our ancestries in permanent ways that can be verified and protected in perpetuity thanks to the internet and database software.
+Organizations like Ancestry.com, Family Search, and DNA Weekly allow us to record our ancestries in permanent ways that can be verified and protected in perpetuity, thanks to the Internet and database software.

 Older adults often turn to genealogy as a popular hobby because it helps solidify their identities and explore their family history while connecting them to their past.
 DNA tests and genealogical research can provide seniors with information that can help them make lifestyle changes to enhance and lengthen their lives.